JoaquinDelaRosa/CSNETWK-MP/README.md

 ## Channel feature
 ```
 /createc <channel_name>              create a channel in the server.
+User becomes channel owner and admin.

 /invitec <handle>                    invite a user to the channel.
 Can only be done by channel admins.
 /acceptc <channel_name>              accept an invitation to a channel.
 Can only be done if user is invited.